 Pipe Clamps

 PT&P manufactures a range of standard clamps covering common pipe sizes.
-These are made of carbon steel and either galvanized or left black.
+These are made of carbon steel and either painted, galvanized or left black.
 In addition, we frequently manufacture custom clamps for special applications.
 Examples of such applications are high temperatures requiring alloy steel, or applications requiring nonstandard dimensions.

 FEA & Specially Designed Clamps